facebook/react-native-website/docs/new-architecture-app-intro.md

 @end
 ```

-To conform to the `RCTCxxBridgeDelegate` protocol, you will need to implement the `jsExecutorFactoryForBridge:` method.
+To conform to the `RCTCxxBridgeDelegate` protocol, you must implement the `jsExecutorFactoryForBridge:` method.
 Typically, this is where you would return a `JSCExecutorFactory` or `HermesExecutorFactory`, and we will use it to install our TurboModules bindings later on.

 You can implement the `jsExecutorFactoryForBridge:` method like this: